JuliaLang/julia/doc/stdlib/io-network.rst

 .. function:: msync(array)

    Forces synchronization between the in-memory version of a memory-mapped ``Array`` or ``BitArray`` and the on-disk version.

-.. function:: msync(ptr, len, [flags])

-   Forces synchronization of the :func:`mmap`\ ped memory region from ``ptr`` to ``ptr+len``.
-Flags defaults to ``MS_SYNC``, but can be a combination of ``MS_ASYNC``, ``MS_SYNC``, or ``MS_INVALIDATE``.
-See your platform man page for specifics.
-The flags argument is not valid on Windows.

-   You may not need to call ``msync``, because synchronization is performed at intervals automatically by the operating system.
-However, you can call this directly if, for example, you are concerned about losing the result of a long-running calculation.

-.. data:: MS_ASYNC

-   Enum constant for :func:`msync`.
-See your platform man page for details. (not available on Windows).

-.. data:: MS_SYNC

-   Enum constant for :func:`msync`.
-See your platform man page for details. (not available on Windows).

-.. data:: MS_INVALIDATE

-   Enum constant for :func:`msync`.
-See your platform man page for details. (not available on Windows).

-.. function:: mmap(len, prot, flags, fd, offset)

-   Low-level interface to the ``mmap`` system call.
-See the man page.

-.. function:: munmap(pointer, len)

-   Low-level interface for unmapping memory (see the man page).
-With :func:`mmap_array` you do not need to call this directly; the memory is unmapped for you when the array goes out of scope.

 Network I/O
 -----------